Council Tax replaced the Community Charge in 1993 as part of the Local Government Finance Act 1992.

 If you disagree with the VOA's valuation you can challenge their decision by taking it to The Valuation Tribunal who are the independent body that deals with appeals about council tax arising when the Valuation Office Agency or the council do not agree with a ratepayer on the valuation of their property.

 This is a free service and they will NOT award any costs.
-To submit a challenge follow this link.
+For details of how to challenge a decision go to this link.

 Full details of Council Tax Appeals can be found at the GOV.UK website.